100% free · no signup · no upsells

 Five years behind the bar.
 Same site that serves you.

 I started as a bartender at Cosmos Taverna in California and worked my way up to general manager.
 Ran the bar program and the nightclub for five years solid.
-Every calculator on this site was built around math I was running every week with a spreadsheet that crashed on phones — and every operator-story section is grounded in something I actually watched happen on the floor.
+Every calculator on this site was built around math I was running every week with a spreadsheet that crashed on phones, and every operator-story section is grounded in something I actually watched happen on the floor.

-Read the full story
+Read the full storyField notes from the line.

 Read the piece